LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 # Tips

 ## Additional Controls
 - **Column Headers**: Right-click the column headers to hide/show them individually.
+Right-clicking a specific column header will also bring up additional [Column Context Menu](#column-context-menu) controls.
 - **Context Menu**: Right-click the Window name to access the context menu in Unity.
 The context menu for the Scriptable Sheets window contains a number of shortcuts and features as outlined under the [Context Menu](#context-menu) section.
 - **Editing Text**: Press 'ENTER' when editing an input field to get full control over the text position within the input field.
 Press 'ENTER' again to apply your changes.
 Press 'ESC' to cancel.
 - **Multiline Text**: To add newlines in text fieds press 'ENTER' to select the text field then hold 'CTRL' or 'CMD' and press 'ENTER' again to add a newline.